AxisCommunications/acap-native-sdk-examples/tensorflow-to-larod/README.md

 ## Building the algorithm's application

-A packaging file is needed to compile the ACAP.
+A packaging file is needed to compile the ACAP application.
 This is found in [app/manifest.json](app/manifest.json).
-The noteworthy attribute for this tutorial is the `runOptions` attribute. `runOptions` allows arguments to be given to the ACAP, which in this case is handled by the `argparse` lib.
+The noteworthy attribute for this tutorial is the `runOptions` attribute. `runOptions` allows arguments to be given to the application, which in this case is handled by the `argparse` lib.
 The argument order, defined by [app/argparse.c](app/argparse.c), is `<model_path input_resolution_width input_resolution_height output_size_in_bytes>`.
-We also need to copy our .tflite model file to the ACAP, and this is done by using the -a flag in the acap-build command in the Dockerfile.
-The -a flag simply tells the compiler what files to copy to the ACAP.
+We also need to copy our .tflite model file to the ACAP application, and this is done by using the -a flag in the acap-build command in the Dockerfile.
+The -a flag simply tells the compiler what files to copy to the application.

-The ACAP is built to specification by the `Makefile` in [app/Makefile](env/app/Makefile).
-With the [Makefile](env/app/Makefile) and [manifest.json](env/app/manifest.json) files set up, the ACAP can be built by running the build script in the example environment:
+The ACAP application is built to specification by the `Makefile` in [app/Makefile](env/app/Makefile).
+With the [Makefile](env/app/Makefile) and [manifest.json](env/app/manifest.json) files set up, the ACAP application can be built by running the build script in the example environment:

 ```sh
 ./build_acap.sh tensorflow-to-larod-acap:1.0
 ```

 After running this script, the `build` directory should have been populated.
-Inside it is an `.eap` file, which is your stand-alone ACAP build.
+Inside it is an `.eap` file, which is your stand-alone ACAP application build.

 ## Installing the algorithm's application

-To install an ACAP, the `.eap` file in the `build` directory needs to be uploaded to the camera and installed.
+To install an ACAP application, the `.eap` file in the `build` directory needs to be uploaded to the camera and installed.
 This can be done through the camera GUI.

 Outside of the example environment, extract the `.eap` from the environment by running: